webage003/bigbangrke/docs/c_development.md

 watch kubectl get po,gitrepository,kustomizations,helmreleases -A
 ```

-As of this time, Twistlock is the last thing to be installed.
+At this time, Twistlock is the last thing to be installed.
 Once you see Twistlock sync and everything else is up and healthy you are fully installed.

 ### Addendum for Amazon Linux 2